Environmental Education for Youth

 It's easy to schedule a classroom visit or field trip, and is a free service dedicated to improving the lives of youth in Snohomish County through environmental education.

-TWO NEW LESSONS - We are now offering classes on shellfish and Ethnbotany.
+THREE NEW LESSONS - We are now offering classes on shellfish, Ocean Acidification, and Ethnbotany.
 Please sign up directly with Roger Kelley if you want to schedule either of these two classes for your students at Roger @ snohomishcd.org.

 Natural Resources Youth Camp